 - As a partner you will be running your own small business.
 As well as clinical responsibility for your patients you will be responsible for the premises you work from, your staff and the day-to-day running of your surgery. - GP Partners may work in a single-handed practice or as part of a partnership.
 'A partnership is the relation which subsists between persons carrying on a business in common with a view of profit' 1890 Partnership act - Partners practice under a PMS contract or nGMS contract.
 Both contracts have brought many changes to the way GPs are able to earn money and structure their working day. - It is essential that any practice you plan to join has a written partnership agreement and allow you access to the accounts. - Most practices will ask you to work a period of mutual assessment (usually 6 months) before you formally decide to join the partnership. - Many practices still ask GPs to work 'to parity'.
-This means that for a period of time you will earn a percentage of your final salary, this is supposed to be in recognition of a settling in period. - The term 'salaried partner' is a misnomer that leads to misunderstanding.
+This means that for a period of time you will earn a percentage of your final salary, this is supposed to be in recognition of a settling in period. - The term 'salaried partner' often leads to misunderstanding.
 Posts advertised as such should be treated with caution and the exact status of the post fully explored.

-The RCGP website has several downloadable information leaflets on many aspects of working as a GP partner.
-The BMA have several booklets on aspects of working as a GP partner which are available to members.
+The RCGP website has several downloadable information leaflets on many aspects of working as a GP partner The BMA have several booklets on aspects of working as a GP partner which are available to members.

-- A salaried GP is employed by a practice, PCT, or private provider. - This role allows a GP to avoid the employment responsibilities of a GP partner. - You can be employed for any number of hours.
-Full time is classified as 37.5 hours/week. - The BMA are not allowed to recommend pay rates.
+- A salaried GP is a GP who is employed by a an organisation to provide primary care to patients e.g. a private provider, OOH service, a GP practice, Darzi centre, homeless centre. - The role allows a GP to avoid the employment responsibilities of a GP partner. - You can be employed for any number of hours.
+Full time under the EU working time directive is classified as 37.5 hours/week. - The BMA are not allowed to recommend pay rates.
 Salaries vary dramatically across the country depending on availability of GPs and experience. - The GPC have negotiated a salaried GP contract which was published with the nGMS contract.
-The contract (or one no less advantageous) should be used by all employers of salaried GPs.
+The contract (or one no less advantageous) should be used by all employers of salaried GPs. - Salaried GPs can negotiate their hours and the duties they undertake in their employed hours.
+They are often just employed to see patients but are frequently encouraged to develop their role by teaching students, undertaking minor surgery, mentoring a nurse practitioner. - HYMS has a number of academic salaried posts that combine time as a salaried GP with research or teaching work for HYMS.